Frequently Asked Questions

 • Multiples for private companies are generally in the 4x to 12x range.

-Example: A debt-free company generating $7.0 million in EBITDA operating in the manufacturing sector attracting a 7x multiple, will generate an EV of $49 million.
-Selling 35% ownership of that business will generate proceeds of $17.15 million to selling shareholders.
+Example: A debt-free company generating $4.0 million in EBITDA operating in the manufacturing sector attracting a 6x multiple, will generate an EV of $24 million.
+Selling 45% ownership of that business will generate proceeds of $10.8 million to selling shareholders.

-Given the seemingly abundant amount of Private Equity capital and scarce investment opportunities in the Canadian mid-market space, why is Transition Capital most reliable source of private equity, especially in a minority divestiture?
+Given the seemingly abundant amount of Private Equity capital and scarce investment opportunities in the Canadian mid-market space, why is Transition Capital the most reliable source of private equity, especially in a minority divestiture?

 What other key items should be considered to ensure a successful relationship?